-Our neurosurgeons perform challenging, highly technical surgeries.
-We use state-of-the-art equipment and the most advanced surgical techniques.
+Our neurosurgeons perform highly technical surgeries using state-of-the-art equipment and the most advanced surgical techniques.

-We work closely with specialists – in fields like neurology, plastic and reconstructive surgery and rehabilitation medicine – to ensure that each child gets the personalized care he needs, from evaluation and diagnosis through follow-up.
-Together, we work to improve health and quality of life for thousands of children.
+We work closely with specialists – in fields like neurology, plastic and reconstructive surgery and rehabilitation medicine – to ensure that each child gets the personalized care they need, from evaluation and diagnosis through follow-up.

 The division is part of the Department of Surgery at Seattle Children’s and the Department of Neurological Surgery at the University of Washington.